jeremybmerrill/bigappleserialbus/README.md

 1. Blink for 20 secs when it's really time to run.
 1. use a shift register to support > 4 bus routes or use fewer GPIO ports
 1. ubuntu unity taskbar widget?
+1. test various ways to come up with similarity by keeping track of data over an entire test run.

 license
 -------